-If your neighbour’s project is permitted by the District Plan you have no legal ability to become involved.
+If your neighbour’s project is permitted by the District Plan you have no legal ability to become involved through the Resource Management Act processes.
 However, you could approach your neighbour to discuss your concerns or possible options.

-A fee must be paid when an application for a resource consent is lodged with the Council, irrespective of whether consent is subsequently granted or refused.
+A fee (deposit) must be paid when an application for a resource consent is lodged with the Council.
+Council processing time is charged at an hourly rate and costs in excess of the deposit paid will be invoiced.
+This is irrespective of whether resource consent is subsequently granted or refused.
 If an application is granted, monitoring fees may also be payable.